-So, you’re coming to end of your contract and aren’t sure of where to start when it comes to returning your lease vehicle.
+So, you’re coming to the end of your contract and aren’t sure of where to start when it comes to returning your lease vehicle.
 We’ve put together this guide so that you can feel informed and confident about returning your lease car.

 So, when you come to the end of your contract term, your car or van is simply collected, and you are free to lease your next vehicle.
-We recommend organising a new lease around 6 months before your old one is due to go back so that you can work around any lead time; ensuring that your new vehicle arrives in time for your old one being taken away.
+We recommend organising a new lease around 6 months before your old one is due to go back so that you can work around any lead time; ensuring that your new vehicle arrives in time for your old one to be taken away.

-We can arrange your new car or van to be delivered on the same day your old one is collected so that you aren’t without a vehicle at any point.
+We can arrange for your new car or van to be delivered on the same day your old one is collected so that you aren’t without a vehicle at any point.

 Before inspecting, wash and dry the vehicle as well as check it in good light to ensure that your inspection doesn’t miss any blemishes or damage that may be on the body.

 Firstly, walk all the way around the vehicle and examine each panel closely for damage: the roof, the bonnet, the doors and the body.
 Be sure to observe each panel from different angles; crouch or kneel down at the front and rear of the vehicle and look along each side.
 This will help you to see any scratches or dents that may be difficult to spot.

 Next check your lamps, lenses, windows and mirrors for chips, cracks and holes.
 The BVRLA Fair Wear & Tear Guide has an outline of what chips, dents and scratches are acceptable on the return of your vehicle so be sure to check the guide for these specific measurements.

 Check the tyres (and the spare if applicable) for damage; check if the wear on the tread is even on all tyres.
 Inspect the wheels, wheel rims, wheel hubs and spokes for scratches, rust and corrosion.